-- Hib disease is a serious bacterial infection acquired through the inhalation of aerosolized respiratory droplets facilitated by contact with infected persons.
-Hib disease occurs primarily in developing countries worldwide and has been nearly eradicated in the U.S.
+- Hib disease, a serious bacterial infection occurring in developing countries worldwide, is acquired through the inhalation of aerosolized respiratory droplets or contact with respiratory secretions from infected persons.

-- Risk of serious illness is high for young children, certain immunocompromised persons, and certain ethnicities.
+- Risk of serious illness is high for unvaccinated young children, certain immunocompromised persons, and certain ethnicities.

-- Hib vaccine is routinely given to children younger than 5 years, but it is not indicated for healthy, older individuals not vaccinated as children.
+- Hib vaccine is routinely given to children younger than 5 years but is not indicated for healthy, older individuals who were not vaccinated as children.

 - Vaccine side effects are uncommon but can include injection-site reactions and fever.

-- Duration of vaccine protection following completion of a full vaccine series during infancy lasts until at least the age of 5 years, the age at which natural immunity becomes prevalent; no booster dose is recommended for child travelers.
+- Duration of vaccine protection following a completed series during infancy lasts until 5 years of age; no further booster dose is recommended for child travelers.

-Hib disease is transmitted person to person via aerosolized respiratory droplets (e.g., by coughing or sneezing) facilitated by contact with an infected person.
+Hib disease is predominantly transmitted person to person via inhalation of aerosolized respiratory droplets (e.g., by coughing or sneezing) or direct contact with respiratory secretions of infected persons.

-Risk is highest for unvaccinated children younger than 5 years, persons with certain immunocompromising conditions (e.g., missing or nonfunctional spleen, blood stem cell transplant, HIV infection in children, chemotherapy, or radiation therapy), and certain ethnicities (African American, Hispanic, Native American, and Alaskan Native).
+Risk is highest for unvaccinated children younger than 5 years, older persons with certain conditions that weaken the immune system (e.g., missing or nonfunctional spleen, blood stem cell transplant, HIV infection in children, chemotherapy, or radiation therapy), and certain ethnicities (African American, Hispanic, Native American, and Alaskan Native) in affected areas.